mkalin/jconcur/README.md

 # jconcur

-This site has four ZIP files to be downloaded, one each for the class sessions:
+This site has four ZIP files to be downloaded, one apiece for the four class sessions:

    -- class1Morning.zip
    -- class1Afternoon.zip